 For the Processor it’s Prof. Dr. Christoph Bauer

 For Leaseweb it’s Christian May.
 Please contact firstname.lastname@example.org.

 · Incident response management: In the event of a data loss, notification to the relevant data protection authority will be happening immediately.
-In addition, the management, the CTO and the data protection officer are informed immediately.
+In addition, the management and the data protection officer are informed immediately.
 Users and others may report any loss of data to email@example.com.

 · Data protection by design and default (art.
 25 para.
 2 GDPR): The Processor only collects data that is mandatory to promote their product.

 · Control of instructions: Measures that ensure that personal data that are being processed on behalf of the Controller are processed solely in accordance with the Controller’s instructions.
 The employees are instructed on the relevant data protection law on a regular basis, and they are familiar with the procedural requirements and user guidelines for data processing.
 The unambiguous wording of the contract ensures that the data may only be processed in accordance with the instructions issued by the Controller.

 7.1.
 Copies or duplicates of the data shall never be created without the knowledge of the Controller, with the exception of back-up copies as far as they are necessary to ensure orderly data processing, as well as data required to meet regulatory requirements to retain data.